 Everyone who completes a degree from a higher education institution should have got practice in working in an international, multicultural operating environment, as well as in understanding global development issues from the perspective of their own field.
 A mobility period is not a prerequisite for internationalisation: the principal of internationalisation at home brings teaching methods supporting global phenomena and multiculturalism into all degrees.
+Internationalisation at home and digital mobility are excellent things for accessibility.
+However, sustainable physical and international mobility must remain the primary mode of mobility, and it must be supported.
 The universities must invest in the teaching of foreign languages, and they must offer a wide range of foreign language courses.
 Studies completed during exchange studies must be included in the degree.

-The quality assurance of higher education institutions must consider the quality of teaching, studentcenteredness, student wellbeing, learning results, and employment.
+The quality assurance of higher education institutions must consider the quality of teaching, student-centeredness, student wellbeing, learning results, and employment.
 The feedback systems of higher education institutions must be nationally comparable and higher education institutions must in the long term develop their operations based on the feedback.
 Students should be able to take part in all phases of developing teaching.
 Students should regularly both give and receive feedback on their studies.
-The feedback is to be dealt with matter-of-factedly.
+The feedback is to be dealt with matter-of-factly.

 Study ability is the student's work ability.
 It affects study progress, results, and the wellbeing of both the student and the community.
-Higher education institutions should promote study ability in all its forms: teaching and guidance, study skills, study environment as well as student health and resources.
+Higher education institutions should promote study ability in all its fields: teaching and guidance, study skills, study environment as well as student health and resources.

-392 Developing student support is advantageous also for the university.
-Students must have access to abundant 393 support and guidance for planning their studies, career and life on all levels of education.
-Higher education 394 institutions should invest in integrating all new students into the higher education community.
-Students are 395 informed about the support services offered by the higher education institution.
-Support services must be 396 widely available all through the studies.
-The universities should offer support in all official languages of the 397 university and in English.
+Developing student support is advantageous also for the university.
+Students must have access to abundant support and guidance for planning their studies, career, and life on all levels of education.
+Higher education institutions should invest in integrating all new students into the higher education community.
+Students are informed about the support services offered by the higher education institution.
+Support services must be widely available all through the studies.
+The universities should offer support in all official languages of the university and in English.

-399 Students should receive support from the university for them to find the learning styles and methods that suit 400 them the best.
-Especially at the beginning of studies, students must also be encouraged to critical thinking and 401 developing problem-solving skills.
-Through the support provided for them, students are able to define and 402 verbalise their competencies as well as flexibly learn new things.
-Guidance and counselling support the 403 development of prerequisites for lifelong learning.
+Students should receive support from the university for them to find the learning styles and methods that suit them the best.
+Additionally, universities recognise and acknowledge the different, individual qualities of students that may affect learning.
+Universities raise the awareness among teaching and counselling personnel and students of learning difficulties in order to, for instance, help students get support on time and promote choosing teaching methods that support different ways of learning.
+Especially at the beginning of studies, students must also be encouraged to critical thinking and developing problem-solving skills.
+Through the support provided for them, students are able to define and verbalise their competencies as well as flexibly learn new things.
+Guidance and counselling support the development of prerequisites for lifelong learning.